The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/flexbox.md

 ## Challenge: Styling a Navbar using Flexbox

 One of the most common uses of flexbox is to style a navigation bar.
-Open up [`1-navbar`](../fullstack-curriculum/mod-2-html-css-dom/lecture/1-navbar/) and look at the `<header>` element:
+Open up the `1-navbar` file and look at the `<header>` element:

 ```html
 <!-- Often, the header contains a logo and a nav component -->